 As a consequence, nociceptive neurotransmitters such as substance P and brain-derived neurotrophic factor (BDNF) are emerging.

-Adrenergic, TrpV1, P2X and m opioid receptors associated with these released neurotransmitters and Ad and C fibers affect the sodium and calcium channels.
+Adrenergic, TrpV1, P2X and m o receptors associated with these released neurotransmitters and Ad and C fibers affect the sodium and calcium channels.
 The resulting ectopic discharges are caused by peripheral sensitization.
 Ab fibers also play a role, especially in the process of mechanical allodynia.

 Central sensitization, neuropathic pain persistence and painless stimuli are the causes of posttraumatic pain.